VGerris/ansible-role-gitlab/README.md

 # Ansible Role: GitLab

 **Deprecated**: In September 2023, I deprecated this role as I am no longer maintaining any GitLab instances, and use Gitea instead for my personal work.
 Please consider forking this role or use someone else's GitLab role.
+Update for this fork : added logic to create user and uninstall task - works with 16.6 if SSL is enabled.

 [![CI](https://github.com/geerlingguy/ansible-role-gitlab/workflows/CI/badge.svg?event=push)](https://github.com/geerlingguy/ansible-role-gitlab/actions?query=workflow%3ACI)